openebs-archive/openebs-docs/docs/prometheus.md

-Password can be get using the command
+Password can be obtained using the command

 ```
 $ (kubectl get secret \